cryinkfly/openSUSE-Baldur/README.md

 - usbutils --> Required to view device IDs for KVM Passthrough!
 - pcsc-ccid --> Required for the Yubico Authenticator!
 - pcsc-tools --> Required for the Yubico Authenticator!
-- gparted --> Works better because the "gnome-disk-utility" still has a few bugs under openSUSE MicroOS at the moment!
+- ~~gparted --> Works better because the "gnome-disk-utility" still has a few bugs under openSUSE MicroOS at the moment!~~ <-- FIXED!
 - v4l2loopback-kmp-default --> Required for OBS Studio (Virtual Camera)!
 - libvirt --> Required for KVM!
 - libvirt-daemon-qemu --> Required for KVM!
 - qemu-tools --> Required for KVM!
 - virt-install --> Required for KVM!
-- virt-manager --> Required for KVM (GUI)!
+- virt-manager --> Optional for KVM (GUI)
-- hplip --> Hewlett-Packard's Linux imaging and printing software.
+- ~~hplip --> Hewlett-Packard's Linux imaging and printing software.~~ <-- The printer & scanner can be configured via the web interface after installing openSUSE MicroOS!
-- menulibre --> The advanced menu editor for the Free and Open Source desktop.
+- menulibre --> Required for configuring your own icons if no icon theme is used!
 - gnome-shell-extension-pop-shell --> Pop Shell is a keyboard-driven layer for GNOME Shell which allows for quick and sensible navigation and management of windows.
+(Optional)

 In order for certain programs such as the "Yubico Authenticator" to function properly on the computer, these applications require other important system packages such as "pcsc-ccid" and "pcsc-tools".